 The Green Campus Action Programme outlines a set of concrete and pragmatic measures to promote sustainability on campus and reduce the school’s carbon footprint.
 The suggested measures are of varying nature: from short or medium term actions to measures that can be included into routine workflows by Hertie School units, and others that represent additional workload or costs.
 The Green Campus Action Programme is a “living document” and will be updated and adapted on a regular basis.

 “I was positively surprised by the composition of the Sustainability Committee.
-It brings together different levels of experience, different perspectives and above all a lot of motivation to make the Hertie School more sustainable.”Svenja Bounin, Events Associate and member of the Sustainability Committee.
+It brings together different levels of experience, different perspectives and above all a lot of motivation to make the Hertie School more sustainable.”Cornelia Woll, President and Professor of International Political Econom

 “I am really proud that we have already taken such concrete steps within such a short time.
 Looking forward to the next session!”Johann Maximilian Voss, MPP 2020, on the working group process.
 Johann was co-initiator of the student’s initiative for an action plan for sustainable credibility in 2019

 As part of the Green Campus Action Programme, sustainability considerations are mainstreamed into the day-to-day campus operations by following the Sustainable Campus Guidelines, developed in close cooperation with the responsible units at the Hertie School.
 They include sustainable ways of procurement, event organisation, library management and sustainable food guidelines.
 The aim of this initiative is to foster sustainability in daily work and study routines as well as encourage and enable the engagement of all members of the Hertie School community for more sustainability on campus.

 Relevant documents related to our Sustainable Campus initiative

 If you have questions or ideas on how to advance sustainability at the Hertie School, do not hesitate to get in touch with our team of sustainability officers.